UMBC-CMSC636-Team6/UMBC-CMSC636-Team6/README.md

 - `io`
 - `geopandas`

-Next, clone this repository to download all of its files:
+Next, clone this repository in your Linux/Unix terminal to download all of its files:
 ```bash
 git clone -b live git@github.com:UMBC-CMSC636-Team6/UMBC-CMSC636-Team6
 ```
 The "live" branch is the current live verson of our repository.<br>
 <br>
-Once the repository is downloaded, enter the following:
+Once the repository is downloaded, run the Python code in your terminal:
 ```bash
 python3 Team6Dash.py
 ```